This easy vegan jambalaya is full of fresh produce and ready in under an hour - the perfect healthy vegan recipe for busy weeknights.

 - 1 heaping Tablespoon diced jalapeño (use more or less depending on how spicy you like things - 1 Tbsp. gives it a nice kick)

-- 4 cups diced fresh tomatoes (you could also use whole cherry tomatoes - they'll break down as it all cooks)
+- 4 cups diced fresh tomatoes (you could also use whole cherry tomatoes or one large can of crushed tomatoes)

 - 2 cups uncooked brown rice

 - 4.5 cups vegetable stock